Being Respectful and Being Responsible

 School Houses - Engagement

 These houses are based on the founding families of our area.
 Each student belongs to one of the School Houses - Schubert, Chapple, Huon or Bowran.
-Students meet in their houses each fortnight from 2.30 to 3.00pm.
-During this time students participate in a community service, such as tidying a section of the yard, and sing their house chants.
+Within their houses, students participate in school based community services, such as tidying a section of the yard, and sing their house chants.
 These meetings foster positive relationships between year levels.
 Each house is supported by numerous teachers that works with the group consistently during their time at the school.
+Students also receive BOB tickets (Being Our Best) as reinforcement of positive behaviour and choices that are tallied within houses to determine each term's 'happiest house'.